liunai7/yelp_data_engineering/README.md

 ## Processing: batch
 * batch: 1. scheduler (CouldWatch) or Apache Airflow/ 2. processing (lamda) / 3 .source / 4. processing / 5. destination
 ## Storage
+**Storage Stream** pipeline includes all the tasks related to five json files, as my clients, to perform data storage.
+Detail:
+Step1: I need to connect to API Gateway and need to create a lambda function.
+So, on AWS Lambda, I create my lambda function and call it "writekinesis".
+It is useful to have execution role so I create a "new role" it while creating the lambda function.
+This executation role gives rights to the lambda fucntion to write kinesis.
+(Some other options: set the memory, set retry attemps).<br>
+Step2: For Rest API, I use post method which in my python code(hyperlink here) I leveraged requests python library to access.
+Basically, with post, I send the data to teh API.
+Here are the steps: In Amazon API Gateway, 1.Create API, select REST API, name the API "helloworld".
+2. Create resources and methods(Actions): First create a resources by giving the resource a name "hello", and on the resource create methods which can be post, get, delete, etc. I craeted get, post, put methods, but for now only using post method to upload the tables.
+For each method, i configured them to the lambda fucntion.
+For integration type, i use lambda fucntion, pick the region, and type the "writekinesis" as the name of Lambda Function.
+After configuration, I modified the post method further, by Mapping Templates and on Content-Type use aaplication/json which is also used in our python codes as headers = {'Content-type':'application/json', 'Accept':'application/json'}.
+In addition, for Generate Template, I chose Method Request Passthrough.<br>
+Step3: Amazon Kinesis: create a data stream, specify number of shards.<br>
+Step4: IAM (Identity and Access Management) for API which the goal is to make sure lambda function can write in Kinesis.
+AWS Lambda: In the fucntion we created WriteKinesis, in configuration, the basic settings we need to set up the correct execution role which is the last line.
+So here there are two options to attch policies: 1. setting a new policy, 2. setting already existed default policy.
+I pciked AmazonKinesisFullAccess as the default policy, and MyKinesisWriteAPIdata as set new policy.
+For MyKinesisWriteAPIdata, I pick Kinesis as Service, and PutRecord, and PutRecords for Actions.
+MAY ADD MORE LATER <br>
+Step5: I prepared a python scrip (hyperlink) for the lambda function to post the json files.

 ## Visualization